-We have previously published that NRF2-mediated redox signalling is subject to circadian regulation.
-Our recent data has discovered a non-canonical role for NRF2 in regulating clock genes in skeletal muscle cells and tissues.
-This project will investigate the following hypotheses that: 1) skeletal muscle stem cells show altered circadian regulation of NRF2 and its target miRNAs with age and 2) Nrf2 loss in skeletal muscle mimics age-related clock::miRNA changes and 3) muscle clock changes with age can be partially rescued using NRF2 target miRNA mimetics.
-This project will use a wide range of cross-disciplinary and ’state-of the art’ techniques in order to perform cutting-edge bioscience research.
-Lentiviral delivery of clock gene::luciferase reporters and real-time bioluminescent imaging will be used to track cellular clock gene rhythms.
-To investigate miRNA expression, a number of miRNA tools will be used including miRNA mimetics to perform microRNA gain- and loss-of-function approaches.
-Mathematical modelling of mechanical pathways will enable us to model key clock-controlled proteins involved in integrating spatial and timing cues that control stem cell function.
+PROJECT GOALS & TRAINING: We have previously published that NRF2-mediated redox signalling is subject to circadian regulation.
+This new project will investigate the role of NRF2 in skeletal muscle stem cell maintenance, differentiation and ageing by examining its regulation of epigenetic and clock factors using human myogenic precursors and transgenic animal models.
+This project will use a range of cross-disciplinary and 'state-of the art' techniques in order to perform cutting-edge research, including analyses of protein expression (western blotting, immunohistochemistry, proteomics), gene expression (qPCR, RNAseq) and protein-DNA interactions (ChiP) and clock gene rhythms (real-time bioluminescent imaging).
+Epigenetic tools will be used to perform gain- or loss-of-function approaches.
+Mathematical modelling of molecular pathways will enable us to model key proteins involved in integrating spatial and timing cues that control stem cell function.

 HOW TO APPLY

 Applications should be made by emailing email@example.com with a CV and a covering letter, including whatever additional information you feel is pertinent to your application; you may wish to indicate, for example, why you are particularly interested in the selected project/s and at the selected University.
 Applications not meeting these criteria will be rejected.
 We will also require electronic copies of your degree certificates and transcripts.